Boehringer-Ingelheim/BPrinStratTTE/README.md

   clinical trials proposed principal stratification as one approach to deal with intercurrent events in clinical trials (International Council for Harmonisation (ICH) (2020)).
-- For recent reviews of applications to clinical trials see Lipkovich et al. (2022) and Bornkamp et al. (2021).
 - Principal stratum membership is typically not known with certainty.
 A Bayesian approach may be particularly suited to deal with this type of uncertainty.
 Following a proposal by Imbens and Rubin (1997),